Self-gravitating clusters of Bose-Einstein gas with planar, cylindrical, or spherical symmetry: gaseous density profiles

 The analysis carried out in this work, which focuses on the gaseous halo, introduces a provisional BEC in the form of a reference state that represents a core of high and uniform density.
 It will be argued that this scheme yields an accurate account of the onset of condensation and the nature of the phase transitions.
-A separate study will need to be carried out on a much contracted length scale to analyze the deviation of the BEC density profile from a uniform shape under the weight of the gaseous halo determined in this study.
+A separate study will have to be carried out on a much contracted length scale to analyze the deviation of the BEC density profile from a uniform shape under the weight of the gaseous halo determined in this study.

 Our work builds on previous studies in the same line, which are few in number.
 The work of Ingrosso and Ruffini \cite{ir} stays within the framework of Newtonian gravity, whereas the work of Bili\'c and Nikoli\'c \cite{bn} widens the framework to general relativity.
 Both studies yield important results, which serve as benchmarks in our work.
-Our study is limited to nonrelativistic bosons, but considers clusters of different symmetry and space of different dimensionality.
+Our study is limited to nonrelativistic bosons, but considers clusters of different symmetry and spaces of different dimensionality.

 We begin by establishing conditions for thermal equilibrium and mechanical stability, by introducing useful energy and length scales, and by deriving free energy integral expressions that also cover two-phase macrostates (Sec.~\ref{sec:fund}).
 We continue with a detailed account of the density profiles and the phase behavior of planar clusters in one, two, and three dimensions (Sec.~\ref{sec:planar}), of cylindrical clusters in two and three dimensions (\ref{sec:cylind}), and of spherical clusters in three dimensions (\ref{sec:sphere}).